KenichiTakemura/toybot/README.md

 ## Design summary

-1. Support different forms of input such as console, Network, file.
-BotController is designed to work on an input stream.
+1. To support different forms of input such as console, Network, file, BotController is designed to work on an input stream.
 1. Support streamed input to control the load when getting commands.
-2. Support different forms of output.
-Report command can pass output into an output stream.
+2. To support different forms of output, Report command can pass output into an output stream.
-3. Adding a new command can be done by extending and  ```AbstractControlCommand```.
+3. Adding a new command can be done by extending  ```AbstractControlCommand```.